 The UAW Demographic is an entirely different demographic than the “Millionaire Next Door” profiled in Dr. Stanley’ decades of research and many books because UAWs aren’t always wealthy or affluent in terms of Net Worth.
-There is often a negative correlation between their purchase of luxury items and overall Net Worth.
+In fact, there is often a negative correlation between their purchase of luxury items and overall Net Worth.
 Dr. Stanley affectionately calls this demographic:

 Big Hat, No Cattle